Meghan and Harry’s interview with Oprah stunned. But it’s unlikely to change the monarchy.

 Harry said the couple did everything they could to remain in the family.
 He spoke of “a lot of pain” with his father, who at one point, stopped taking his calls from Canada.

-The prince, too, spoke of his own fragile mental health and how his wife helped him to understand his own suffering.
+The prince, too, spoke of his own mental health and how his wife helped him to understand his own suffering.

 “I was trapped but I didn’t know I was trapped,” Harry said.